platformsh/platformsh-docs/contributing/content-style.md

 Use                                                        | Avoid
 -----------------------------------------------------------|-------
 Read more information [about images](https://example.com)  | For more info on images, [click here](https://example.com)

+### Minimize distractions

+Adding links can often provide helpful context.
+It's a great way to offer additional information for those who want it, while letting those who know the concept skip past.
+But having many links increases the chance readers will leave the page and not return.

+Especially when writing how-to guides and procedures, try to mimize the number of links in the middle.
+Each link that is added gives another reason for the reader to not finish the article.

+If additional context is desired, add it in prerequisites at the start or next steps at the end.
+That way people can focus on completing the task.

 ### Include alt text